-Rules about Laptops and Software
+Laptops and Software

-- Ensure that your presentation file is sent or uploaded 10 business days before the lecture takes place to allow adequate time for necessary testing and formatting.
-Use UTMedfiles.ca, the file upload application for U of T Medicine, to upload your presentations and any associated files. - You must use the teaching station PC or the document camera to present your lecture.
-Use of laptops or other devices during the videoconferenced lecture is not supported. - If you use a Mac, you may create your presentation in Powerpoint for the Mac or in Keynote; if you create in Keynote, technicians will convert it to a Powerpoint or Quicktime file and test it on the presentation computer in the lecture room before your lecture.
+- You must use the teaching station PC or the document camera to present your lecture.
+Use of laptops or other devices during the videoconferenced lecture is not supported. - If you use a Mac, you may create your presentation in Powerpoint or in Keynote; if you create in Keynote, technicians will convert it to a Powerpoint or Quicktime file and test it on the presentation computer in the lecture room before your lecture.